pivotal-mea-pa/qnb-workshop/scdf/labs/02-spring-integration.en.md

        url: http://localhost:8080/todos
     ```

 5. You can run your application and see that the message get posted.
-You should shee in the logs the "*Location*" header as response.
+You should see in the logs the "*Location*" header as response.
 Another way to check is to exectue a cURL command over the endpoint.